maurice46/maurice46/README.md

 - 🔭 Currently working on EDA projects and networking fundamentals
 - 🌱 Currently studying for the **CCNA certification**
 - 💬 Ask me about Tier 1 IT support, SQL database design, or Power BI dashboards
-- ⚡ Fun fact: I'm bilingual (Spanish) and enjoy turning messy data into clean insights
+- ⚡ Fun fact: I'm bilingual (Spanish)

 ---